Transition from AngularJS to Angular

 • Cross-browser Shadow DOM out of the box (or its emulation);

-• Cross-browser support for HTTP, WebSockets, Service Workers;
+• Cross-browser support for HTTP, WebSockets (we have an article about the disadvantages of WebSockets), Service Workers;

 • No need to customize anything; no more wrappers;